SMARTNET™ UNIVERSAL ENERGY CARTRIDGES

 The SmartNet™ 'universal' energy cartridge is the beating heart of SmartNet™ service stations.
 They are a modular design, to allow supply of different capacities to different vehicles.
 The 'smarter' service stations are geared to this concept, such that your hatchback, and an 18 wheel truck, can both share the same technology from the same service station.

 CLEANING UP OUR ACT - Henrietta the hatchling chick, thinks she may have something to chirp about.
 She thinks she may have cracked it, without spilling the yolk.
 But she doesn't know enough about fuel cells and geodata to put it all together is a feasible form.
 She thinks we need a feasibility study, and other R&D to make it happen.
 She's got us chirping about it.

-The system is based on a popular size for a container in which it is possible to house fuel cells and hydrogen storage cylinders and/or lithium batteries, including control electronics, such that the containers are interchangeable when used to provide energy for electrically propelled vehicles.
+The system is based on a popular size for a container in which it is possible to house fuel cells and hydrogen storage cylinders and/or lithium batteries, methanol and ammonia (as that format is developed) including control electronics, such that the containers are interchangeable when used to provide energy for electrically propelled vehicles.
 This is only possible with our special loading and connection arrangement - coupled to a versatile delivery system.

 In that these energy cartridges may contain different storage and methods for battery and fuel cell vehicles, we like to call them (and they are deemed to be) "Universal."